German cockroach control: How to Identify, Prevent and Treat

 - Cockroach droppings are black and only small, a clear sign of a bigger roach problem.

 German cockroaches are the small baby-like roaches that you will find hiding in your pantry, car, and laundry and, in fact, anywhere in your home where there is a small corner, crack or hole.

 They are around 1.1-1.6cm in size and their colour can vary from tan to almost black.
 They have two dark streaks on their head and have wings.
 While they can barely fly, they may glide when disturbed.

 German cockroaches are particularly associated with restaurants, hotels, and foods processing facilities, but you will also find them in your home from time to time.
 They cannot withstand cold climates, so they’ll find refuge in warm areas around your home where they will also have access to food.

 German cockroaches are attracted to meats, starches, sugars, and fatty foods, but will basically eat anything including household items such as soap, glue, and toothpaste if there is a lack of accessible food.

 The German cockroach reproduces faster than any other residential cockroach, with them transitioning from egg to fully reproductive adult in 50-60 days.
-This rapid reproduction phase attributes to their flexibility to many pest control measures.
+This rapid reproduction phase attributes to their flexibility to many general pest control measures.